Types of Girls about the Globe – Nature GatG, Adventure GatG

 Head to the northern side of the island if you want some interaction and a proper beach destination.
 Gran Canaria has five microclimates creating diverse landscapes from sand dunes to peaks and gorges.
 Hike to old towns through pine forests or explore inhabited caves.
 You can do so much adventure here such as biking through the mountains to surfing the waves.
 Meet others at the resort of Puerto Rico (not to be confused with the Caribbean), or head to Puerto de Mogán for quiet fishing villages.
 Gran Canaria has a South American feel but whichever part of the island you choose to visit, you’ll know you’re in Spain.

-Places To See in Gran Canaria
+Things To Do Gran Canaria

 Get a great view – At Mirador del Balcon, a balcony that hangs over the cliffs and has a view of the island’s most dramatic road.
 A great place to watch the sunset is at Pico de las Nieves – one of Gran Canaria’s high points.